croccifixio/blog/content/2020-02-09-pushing-to-multiple-git-repos.md

 $$$ git remote set-url --add --push origin git@gitlab.com:username/my-repo.git
 ```

-We then set the upstream branch of our choosing (`master` in this case).
+We then set the upstream branch of our choosing (`main` in this case).

 ```
-$$$ git fetch origin master
+$$$ git fetch origin main
-$$$ git branch --set-upstream-to origin/master
+$$$ git branch --set-upstream-to origin/main
 ```

-From now on, whenever we run `git push origin master`, git will push our changes to both remote repositories (github and gitlab).
+From now on, whenever we run `git push origin main`, git will push our changes to both remote repositories (github and gitlab).
 Fetching or pulling changes from origin will always refer to just the one repo (github).

 ## Bonus points